10 Best Winter Hikes Near Vancouver, British Columbia

 Elevation Gain: 165 m

-A personal favorite, the hike to Dog Mountain is very popular, particularly with families, as it’s fairly easy and short.
-It can get quite busy which can compact the snow on the trail.
-Dogs are allowed on-leash.
-Pack in a picnic to enjoy while admiring the city views from the summit, and don’t forget to pack out your garbage.
+A personal favorite, the hike to Dog Mountain is very popular, particularly with families, as it’s fairly easy and short, and ends with a scenic vista.
+This trail can get quite busy, which can compact the snow, creating slippery mounds and icy patches.
+Dogs are allowed on-leash, and you’re likely to meet more than a few four-legged hiking buddies on your trek.
+Pack a picnic to enjoy while admiring the city views from the summit, and don’t forget to pack out your garbage.

 Where can I find this trail?
 Park in the Mount Seymour parking lot.
 The trail starts at the bottom of Mystery Peak, at the BC Parks sign.